• Skip to main content

 If you want to avoid checking a bag on Southwest, you need to read this

-Home » Baggage Rules and Fees » Southwest Airlines Carry-On Rules: Everything You Need to Know
+Home » Airline Content » Southwest Airlines Carry-On Policy: What You Need to Know!

 FYI: We may earn a small commission if you make a purchase through a link on our site, at no additional cost to you.
 Please refer to our Disclosure for more details.